wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/1-introduction.md

     [Introduction unit guidance](https://review.docs.microsoft.com/learn-docs/docs/id-guidance-introductions?branch=main#rule-use-the-standard-module-introduction-format)
 -->
 Create your own data model, app, and flow to support a scenario for a fictional company.
-You will be provided with high-level specifications on the custom tables, columns, canvas app, and flows needed to complete this project.
+You'll be provided with high-level specifications on the custom tables, columns, canvas app, and flows needed to complete this project.

 <!-- 2.
 Scenario -----------------------------------------------------------------------------------------